Startup cruise line Virgin Voyages pushes back Miami debut for 6th time

 While its Miami debut now has been delayed until October, Scarlet Lady will go ahead with a brief, previously announced series of short sailings out of Portsmouth, England, in August.
 The trips are available to U.K. residents only.

-In addition to delaying Scarlet Lady’s Miami debut for the sixth time, Virgin Voyages on Wednesday cancelled six more months of sailings of its second vessel, Valiant Lady.
+In addition to delaying Scarlet Lady’s Miami debut for the sixth time, Virgin Voyages on Wednesday canceled six more months of sailings of its second vessel, Valiant Lady.

-The cancelled voyages on Valiant Lady include all sailings scheduled to depart between 14 November and 1 May 2022.
+The canceled voyages on Valiant Lady include all sailings scheduled to depart between Nov.
+14 and May 1, 2022.

 Such refunds and credit terms, notably, are more generous than what we’ve seen over the past year from other cruise lines.